jwsternthal/jwsternthal.github.io/index.md

 # Previous Employment

 **Long John Silvers, Hermitage, PA.
 June 2016 to Present.**
-Customer Service Specialist / Preparation Specalist .
+Customer Service Specialist / Preparation Specalist.
+Working at Long John Silvers has given me the opportunity to familiarize myself with the working environment.

 # Skills